phR0ze/tech-docs/src/development/ui/cross_platform/flutter/state_management/README.md

 * allows you to optimize your wiget rebuilding through granular triggers
 * provides a caching layer for async data
 * makes your code more testable

+**Summary when to use**
+1. `Provider` - immutable state you never change but just want access to
+2. `StateProvider` - legacy
+3. `StateNotifierProvider` - legacy
+4. `FutureProvider` - perform and cache async API calls; used with `AsyncValue`
+5. `StreamProvider` - like future but for a stream
+6. `ChangeNotifierProvider` - legacy
+7. `NotifierProvider` -
+8. `AsyncNotifierProvider` - like future provider but for updates as well

 ### Provider
 This is great for accessing immutable objects